nafizh/nafizh.github.io/gaza.md

 ---
 layout: page
-title: The Joker Was Right\: Liberalism’s Ethical Collapse in Times of Crisis
+title: "The Joker Was Right: Liberalism’s Ethical Collapse in Times of Crisis"
 permalink: /gaza/
 ---